laurayuzheng/sospiro/content/index.md

 **Welcome to my page!!**

+This website is a personal project of mine.
-I decided to make this webpage to serve as somewhat of a personal collage.
+I would like to create a space on the internet that encapsulates as much about me as possible, sort of like a collage.
-I hope that, over time, I can populate this page with all the things I like, my random thoughts, and anything else that might not be appropriate to put on a professional website.
+My plan is that, over time, I can populate this page with all the things I like, my random thoughts, and anything else that might not be appropriate to put on a professional website.
-Web development is not my strong suite, so maybe this will take a while.
-But anyways, thanks for visiting my site!
-Feel free to look around.
-My interests are the best interests.
+Ironically, this will be hosted on the same Github I use to post research projects for professional development.
+If you found this website, welcome!!
+I probably won't be advertising this.
+This will just be a little easter egg for those who care enough to look.

 I've been on the internet since I was 7.
-A lot of my online friends back then were much older and had cool websites.
+A lot of my online friends back then were much older and had cool, vintange-looking websites.
+To me, their websites were the ultimate form of free self expression.
-Unfortunately, I wasn't able to make my own.
-Plus, I lost contact with a lot of them.
+Unfortunately, I wasn't able to make my own at the time, and lost contact with all of those people.
-Their glittery, flashing websites sit at the back of my mind all the time!!
-So now, years later, I've impulsively decided I wanted to make my own.
-Those older kids probably don't even remember me anymore--they might be 35 now, actually.
-Anyways, I saw somewhere on Twitter (sorry, I am still not calling it X) that each person is a mosaic of all the people they loved.
-I hope that this website can be a repersentation of that mosaic for me.
+They should be at least 35 now---I hope I can reconnect with them one day.

 This page is still under construction, tho. :)) More to come in the future.